zigbeefordomoticz/Domoticz-Zigbee/readme.md

 - Smoke sensor

 ### Other Zigbee device

-Other zigbee device should be add do domoticz after zigate will have receive a device announce.
+ zigbee device should be add do domoticz after zigate will have receive a device announce.